allthroughthenight/allthroughthenight.github.io/_posts/2022-01-03-what-i-played-this-year.md

 * Abzu: Less of a game and more of an interactive demo, but still relaxing and enjoyable.
 * Aztez: Side scrolling combo combat that rewards execution and creativity.
 * Batman - Arkham City: This game really makes you feel like Batman.
+* Control: It felt more like an homage to Cold-War era government than a 3rd person action game.
+* Cyberpunk 2077: It not the same calibur as CDPR's other open-world games, but waiting a year for all the bugs to be fixed was worth it.
 * Darksiders: A great example of a 7th gen 3rd person action adventure platformer.
 * Gods Trigger: Twin stick shooter action with flair to spare.
 * Inner Space: An exploration game that happens to involve flying.